-2.3.2 Based on the recorded past ambient air pollutants levels, the 8-hour $O_3$ level in 2019, 2021 and 2022 and the annual $NO_2$ level from 2019 at Yuen Long AQMS exceeded the relevant AQO. $NO_2$ is mainly formed from the oxidation of nitric oxide (NO) emitted from fuel combustion.
-The high $NO_2$ level in Yuen Long is likely due to the emission
+Dellutent Averaging AQO Parameter - Path Grid Levels Pollutant time (μ g∕m3) 29,52 Note: Numbers in brackets is the number of exceedances allowed per year.

-- from road traffics.
-However, the predicted PATH future ambient air quality level including NO2 would be lower than the AQO limit, except for 8-hour ozone. - 2.3.3 Given the nature of current Proposed Development for RCHE development, which is not a polluting use, operation of the current Proposed Development under this Application will not be an emission source.
+- 2.3.2 Based on the recorded past ambient air pollutants levels, the 8-hour O_3 level in 2019, 2021 and 2022, the 24-hour RSP level in 2019 and 2020, the annual RSP level from 2019 to 2021, the 24-hour FSP in 2019 and 2022, the annual FSP from 2019 to 2023 and the annual NO2 level in 2019 at Yuen Long AQMS exceeded the relevant AQO.
+NO2 is mainly formed from the oxidation of nitric oxide (NO) emitted from fuel combustion.
+The high NO2 level in Yuen Long is likely due to the emission from road traffics.
+The high levels of RSP and FSP in Yuen Long are likely due to local traffic and construction activities.
+However, the predicted PATH future ambient air quality levels for most of the air pollutants including NO2, RSP and FSP would be within the relevant AQO limit, except the 8-hour and peak season ozone, which is not an air pollutant of concern for the proposed development.
+Other than that, the 24-hour averaged FSP level would slightly exceed the AQO limit.
+Given the nature of current proposed use which is for a RCHE development, significant dust emission is not anticipated.
+It is also expected that future ambient air quality level would gradually improve over years. - 2.3.3 There is a kitchen and an on-site STP in the current Proposed Development for RCHE development, the operation of the current Proposed Development under this Application will have emission sources.

-2.4 Air Sensitive Receivers
+Air Sensitive Receivers 2.4